smythp/ebooks-as-applications/README.md

 [The Silent History](http://thesilenthistory.com/)

-A digital book incorporating rich media and geolocal data.
+A digital novel incorporating rich media and geolocal data authored by Eli Horowitz and a group of geographically diverse contributors.

 [Hacking the Academy](http://hackingtheacademy.org/)

-An edited collection on academic communication crowdsourced over the course of one week.
+An edited collection on academic culture in the 21st century crowdsourced over the course of one week in 2010.
+A project of the Roy Rosenzweig Center for History and New Media.

 [Social Edition of the Devonshire Manuscript](https://en.wikibooks.org/wiki/The_Devonshire_Manuscript)

 A collaborative online edition of the Devonshire manuscript, an early modern text authored by courtiers during the reign of Henry VIII.
+Initiated by Ray Siemens.

 [Manifold Scholarship](http://manifold.umn.edu/)

 A tool for publishing academic writing in print and online elegantly and simultaneously.
-Under development at the CUNY Graduate Center.
+Development led by Matthrew K. Gold at The Graduate Center, CUNY.

 [Folger Luminary Shakespeare Apps](http://www.folger.edu/folger-luminary-shakespeare-apps)

-Folger editions of Shakespeare plays for the iPad that incorporate crowdsourced and professional commentary and other Web 2.0 features.
+Folger editions of Shakespeare plays for the iPad that incorporate crowdsourced and professional commentary in addition to other Web 2.0 features.

 [Twine](https://twinery.org/)